spruceUI/spruceOS/docs/wifi-shell-refactor-plan.md

 - **Mini Plus or Mini Flip:** cold boot with WiFi on, toggle off then on, and join a network.
 - **RGB30:** join from the list, toggle, and a game exit keeps WiFi off.
+- **Pixel 2:** toggle off and on, join a network, wrong password.
+Nothing on this device has been run since the connman calls moved into `Pixel2.sh`.
 - **Watchdog (Brick Pro or Flip):**
   - Turn the router off; a restart is logged about every minute, up to five.
   - Turn the router back on; WiFi reconnects.